Note. This is a dynamic webpage containing a lot of information, and so is best viewed on a desktop/laptop/tablet device.

 Course Structure

-The Peak News Broadcast Journalism CTE Program offers a comprehensive two-semester course designed to equip aspiring journalists (as well as those planning creative careers and that also utilize the powerful skills of professional journalists) with the skills and ethical grounding necessary to perform real journalism and lay the foundation for succeeding in today’s media and business landscape.
+The Peak News Broadcast and Podcast Journalism Homeschool Enrichment Program offers a comprehensive two-semester course designed to equip aspiring journalists (as well as those planning creative careers and that also utilize the powerful skills of professional journalists) with the skills and ethical grounding necessary to perform real journalism and lay the foundation for succeeding in today's media and business landscape.

 The curriculum includes:

-• Duration: Two 12- module semesters + Graduation Ceremony/Celebration for each semester
+• Duration: Two 15- week semesters + Graduation Ceremony/Celebration for each semester

-• Class Hours: One long day in-person day each week consisting of two 90-minute academic classes integrated with two 90-minute hands-on practical classes per week.
-Local media guest speakers, as well as field trips, will be a regular part of the instruction.
+• Class Hours: One long day in-person day each week (currently scheduled for Tuesdays, 9a - 4p) consisting of two 90-minute academic classes integrated with two 90-minute hands-on practical classes per week.
+Local media guest speakers, as well as monthly field trips (currently scheduled for Thursdays), will be a regular part of the instruction.

-• Internship Hours: Each student receives an automatic internship at The Peak News, and will be expected to intern at least 3 hours per week throughout each semester, plus opportunities for additional voluntary internship hours.
-Depending on the specific internship work being performed, students will be able to work their internships from home, “on the beat” throughout our local community, and at The Peak News production studio.
+• Internship Hours: Each student receives an automatic internship at The Peak News, and will be expected to intern at least 3 hours per week throughout each semester, and many volunteer additional internship hours.
+Depending on the specific internship tasks being performed, students will be able to work their internships from home, "on the beat" throughout our local community, and at The Peak News production studio.
 In the second semester, our students will also be eligible for outplacement internships into media outlets throughout the Pikes Peak region.

 • Team-Building Projects/Homework: Students will work to recruit and lead a volunteer team to collaborate on various aspects of producing and promoting news reports, including their own podcast, ensuring a holistic real-world learning experience and a successfully launched business by the completion of the second semester.
 The finale of the course will be a Podcast Trade Show, both in-person and virtual, where each student will have a booth to present and promote his or her podcast to the student body and general public, to solicit for fans, sponsors, volunteers, and guests.